dr-mod/pico-solar-system/README.md

 ```
 cd pico-solar-system
 ```
+3. (If using Wi-Fi), rename wifi_config_sample.py to wifi_config.py and edit to include your Wi-Fi information

-3. Copy required python files to your pico
+4. Copy required python files to your pico
 ```
 rshell
 cp *.py /pyboard/
 ```
-4. Set time & configure the RTC module
+5. (If using RTC) Set time & configure the RTC module
 ```
 repl